 A short phrase dry, then run through Live 9’s Convolution Reverb on with the “Large Wood Room” IR.

 Live 9’s Convolution Reverb comes with a selection of IRs from natural spaces, classic hardware reverbs, and more.
 There’s also a treasure trove of free IRs available from a diverse community of sound designers online.
 Ever wanted to capture the sound of the actual batcave?
 The EchoThief collection includes an IR from the original location of the batcave from the 1960s TV version of Batman.
-We’ve collected some of our favorite IR resources at the end of this article.

 Collecting IRs can be tricky business - to learn more about it, we interviewed Ableton sound designers Matt Jackson and Christian Kleine.
 “For pro work in the field,” says Matt, “it’s best to a) work at night when there is the littlest street noise possible; b) use really good signal path (loud and clean monitors, high quality sound card and measurement mics;) and c) use a long sweep (a sine wave that moves smoothly from a low to a high frequency).”
 Sampling from plug-ins or hardware reverb is a bit simpler - here, Matt recommends using a DC click - a short, one-sample sound impulse that provides a very “clean” sound source.